 We don’t give false promises

-Both in our work with donors and with victims and project stakeholders, we don’t give false promises about our work and aim to be as realistic as possible in explaining what we can offer.
+In our work with donors and with victims and project stakeholders, we don’t give false promises about our work and aim to be as realistic as possible in explaining what we can offer.
 As far as we can, considering the nature of our work, we apply principles of transparency and accountability in both our substantive work and our finances, trying to make the most of the funding that we are trusted with.

 We cooperate with other organizations to ensure the best interest of the victims